apache/paimon/docs/content/docs/how-to/writing-tables.md

     --not-matched-by-source-delete-condition "T.mark = 'trivial'"

 -- An using-sql example:
--- Create a temporary view S at runtime and use S as source table ./flink run \
+-- Create a temporary view S in new catalog and use it as source table ./flink run \
     -c org.apache.flink.table.store.connector.action.FlinkActions \
     /path/to/flink-table-store-flink-**-{{< version >}}.jar \